An Echo of Theresa

 Later in the hotel bar, Brad asks a waiter to bring him some cigars—the best he can find.
 Suzy looks surprised and tells Brad he doesn't smoke.
 He never has.
 Brad is sort of beside himself and scolds a waiter for wanting to put ice in his glass of Scotch.
 He's about to jump out of his skin, and neither of them knows why.
+Unaccountably, he runs from the hotel and hops into a taxi.
+Suzy follows him and hears him tell the dazed driver to take him to Manchester Square off Oxford Street.
+Once again, Brad appears to be in a sort of trance.
+The driver politely asks if this is the couple's first visit to London.
+Tthey tell him it is; but when they arrive in Manchester Square, Brad shows evident familiarity with the area.

 "Where is the brick building that was here?" he asks the driver.
 A modern building occupies the site.
 The taxi-driver looks at him in surprise, "I thought this was your first visit."
-They tell him it is their first time in London.
+They tell him it is their first.
 The driver explains, "Funny, there was a brick building—stood just there."

 With Suzy pestering Brad to tell her about Theresa, Brad threatens Suzy.
 It scares the daylights out of her.
 He has never done anything like that before; and he just gets worse.
 He calls for another taxi, without Suzy, and visits another building.
 He goes inside, stops in front of an apartment and rings the door-bell.
 When an unknown man opens the door, Brad asks for Theresa.
 The man answers that there is no Theresa there.
-Brad has brought a copy of the London Times with him, with the signature hole in it, and leaves it.
+Brad has brought a copy of the The Times with him, with the signature hole in it, and leaves it.

 When he arrives back at the hotel, he finds Suzy with a private detective.
 Brad's threatening her was the final straw.
 With the private detective questioning Brad about everything that has happened, he finally admits that—not only is Theresa his wife, but his own name is really Charles Merrow.
 He is a British citizen who attended Ferngate College in Hampshire, England.
 The headmaster was Leslie Cromer.

 I won't give away how the story ends.
 I was mostly interested how Brad's experience illustrates the concept of "cognitive dissonance," which means essentially the holding of contradictory opinions, beliefs, and presumptions.
-Cognitive dissonence causes psychological stress, inasmuch as a person naturally wants consistency and single-mindedness.
+Cognitive dissonance causes psychological stress, inasmuch as a person naturally wants consistency and single-mindedness.

-In his own life, Brad acts like a corporate executive, a man used to networked corporate personnel.
+In his own life, Brad acts like a corporate executive, a man used to supervising networked, corporate personnel.
 The Charles Merrow persona, on the other hand, acts like the boss in any and every situation.
 The Soviet profilers and psychologists who brainwashed Brad and Charles concluded that other people would most likely follow a man with ego-strength and a command-mentality.

 Wikipedia writes that "In A Theory of Cognitive Dissonance (1957), Leon Festinger proposed that human beings strive for internal consistency to function mentally in the real world.
 A person who experiences internal inconsistency (like Brad) tends to become psychologically uncomfortable and is motivated to reduce cognitive dissonance."